A topic from the subject of Organic Chemistry in Chemistry.

 Basic Concepts

 The basic concepts of photochemistry are relatively simple.
 When a molecule absorbs light, the energy of the light is transferred to the molecule.
 This energy can then be used to break bonds, form new bonds, or excite electrons.
-The type of reaction that occurs depends on the wavelength of the light that is absorbed.
+The type of reaction that occurs depends on the wavelength of the light absorbed.

 Equipment and Techniques